pettik/Udemy--vanillawebprojects-03/README.md

 ## My solution features

 - Custom **UI/UX design**
-- Added a **PAUSE button** when the video is stopped; after clicking, the video continues.
+- Added a **PAUSE button** to the middle of video screen when the video is stopped; after clicking, the video continues.
 - Included some **video description** for the current video in the bottom.
 - Displayed the **video duration** alongside the current minutes and seconds.